PassHQ/pass-challenge/README.md

     - Ensure the registration status is stored and retrieved correctly.

 5. **Error Handling**:
-    - Check how the app handles errors during passkey creation and authorization.
+    - Check how the app handles errors during sending tokens.

 Remember, as a QA engineer, your role is crucial in ensuring the quality and reliability of the application.
 Your attention to detail, analytical skills, and problem-solving abilities will be invaluable in identifying and resolving any issues or bugs in the Pass App.